blakegarretson/essentials/main.md

 ## Office Suite

 - [LibreOffice](https://www.libreoffice.org/): Provides all the usual "office" suspects, like a word processor, spreadsheet, and presentation applications.
-While still lacking the polish of MS Office, for most use cases this is a passable replacement.
+While still lacking the polish of MS Office, for most use cases this is a reasonable replacement.
 The key functionality is there, and the major gaps of the early releases (e.g. Goal Seek and Pivot Tables) have long since been filled.
 Worth noting: LibreOffice Draw works well for flowcharts (similar to Visio).

   - Full disclosure, I don't find LibreOffice essential in the sense that I use it often.
 I like LibreOffice as a convenience so I can easily open an MS Office file or perform the odd task, but I actually far prefer working in the cloud with Google Docs and Sheets.
 In some ways, Sheets is even better than Excel or LibreOffice Calc with conveniences like the `split()` function.